 Dentine is not hard like enamel but harder and stronger than a bone.

-tooth within the socket of bone. ( TEETH– STRUCTURE AND FUNCTION )
+tooth in cutting and biting teeth within the socket of bone.

 connective tissue.
-The pulp is richly supplied with blood capillaries, nerve fibres and
+The pulp is richly supplied with blood capillaries, nerve fibers and

 lymph vessels.
 These enter the pulp through root canal.
 The narrow part of the pulp

 cavity in cutting and biting teeth is called root canal.